 If you have suffered a personal injury due to the negligence of another, you should contact a personal injury lawyer in Hauppauge, NY, as soon as possible.
 Statutes of limitations and deadlines for filing personal injury claims in New York are strict.
 If you miss a deadline, you may lose your ability to obtain the compensation owed to you.

 If you or a loved one suffered personal injuries due to the negligence of another person, contact a personal injury lawyer with Rosenberg & Gluck, L.L.P. at (631) 451-7900, and we will help you understand your legal rights.
-Help is available in Russian and Spanish.
+Help is available in Spanish.